Information for Sponsors

 At Ascension WI, job shadows are permitted so long as the observer meets the outlined requirements.
 Those seeking an observation experience must first find their own sponsor – resources related to finding a sponsor can be found on the Finding a Sponsor page.
-Once the observer has identified a sponsor they will submit an application.
-A member of the Ascension WI team will reach out to the listed sponsor to confirm they have agreed to the job shadow experience.
+Once the observer has identified a sponsor they will complete and submit an application.
 The sponsor and observer will work directly to arrange the date, time, and other details of the observation.

 Job shadowing is an important tool for health care career exploration and is vital for pipeline development.
 To ensure you are providing a quality experience for observers, consider these tips:

 - When contacted about serving as a sponsor, make sure you understand the goals of the observer.
 Consider whether or not you can provide an experience that will help the observer to meet those goals.